-This BLOG On Secured Credit Cards To Re-Establish Credit To Qualify For Mortgage Was UPDATED On December 4th, 2018
+This BLOG On Secured Credit Cards To Re-Establish Credit Was UPDATED And PUBLISHED On September 30th, 2019

-Home buyers who have bad credit or do not quite meet the minimum credit score requirements to qualify for mortgage can find some quick fixes by utilizing secured credit cards.
+Homebuyers who have bad credit or do not quite meet the minimum credit score requirements to qualify for a mortgage can find some quick fixes by utilizing secured credit cards.

 Two of the most important factors lenders put heavy emphasis on when qualifying a borrower for mortgages are the following: